Education and Health Care Employment Opportunities Could Continue to Thrive in 2017 and Beyond

 Further, in Q4 2016 the sector saw an increase in wage growth by 3.9 percent among individuals employed full-time for at least one year, while full-time workers switching jobs saw a 6.3 percent increase in wage growth.

-What's driving these increases in the education and health care industry, and will the trend continue going forward?
+What's driving these increases in the education and health care industries, and will the trend continue going forward?

 Educators in Demand as Child Population Grows